you have questions. i have answers.

 My work is comprised of many layers of encaustic medium (see below).
 These layers are often translucent and allow the previous layers to inform and enrich the succeeding ones.
-Often I encorporate elements such as handmade papers, shells, sand and my own monoprints.
-I also use oil paint sticks to highlight my mark making.
+Often I incorporate elements such as handmade papers, shells, sand and my own monoprints.
+I also use oil paint sticks to highlight my mark-making.

 WHAT IS ENCAUSTIC MEDIUM?

 Encaustic painting is a two-thousand-year-old art form involving the use of heated beeswax and damar resin (a tree sap) to which colored pigments are added.
 The damar resin helps the beeswax harden.

 For a glossy finish on smooth surfaces, occasionally polish during the first year, after which the gloss will be permanent.
 Use a soft, micro-fiber-type cloth or soft old T-shirt and make small circular motions with light pressure.
 If you prefer a matte finish or have textured areas, simply dust with a soft brush.

 Extreme heat can cause softening (above 160° F/72° C ).
 Extreme cold (below freezing) can cause cracking and separation from the panel surface.

 Your painting is extremely durable and should not be varnished or framed under glass.
 Like most works of art, if handled roughly or dropped, it can scratch, chip or crack.

 You can display your painting in many locations, but avoid direct sunlight, above a fireplace or next to any extreme heat source.